sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 * Generate thumbnail images: The publisher will create thumbnails of all the animal images.
-Thumbnail images have the same name as the animal image, but are prefixed with tn_.
+Thumbnail images have the same name as the animal image, but are prefixed with tn and an underscore.
 You can use tn_$$WebMediaFilename$$ in a template to get the thumbnail image for the current animal.

 * Thumbnail size: The desired length in pixels of the longest side of the thumbnail.